Fraqs/LSD-Frontend/EDITME.md

 ### Development

-The development environment uses a mock/ fake Contract.
+The development environment uses a `ContractMock`.
 This is used when the backend isn't connected to the frontend.

 > Development environment can be set in the `.evn` as `NODE_ENV=development`.